4 Hurricane Preparedness Tips for Your Stormwater Pond

-Many lakes and ponds have fountains, submersed aeration systems, fish feeders and other electrically-run equipment.
-Unless an absolute necessity (like a pump), it is important to shut off and even remove this equipment from the premises.
+Many lakes and ponds have fish feeders, fountains, submersed aeration systems, and other electrically run equipment.
+Unless it is absolutely necessary (like a pump), it is important to shut off and even remove this equipment from the premises.
 This minimizes the chance of damage to the equipment during a storm, especially if there are any electrical fluctuations.
 Another option is to install an anemometer to your fountain control box, which will shut off fountain power if wind speeds rise to dangerous levels.

 3. Introduce Aeration

 A common phenomenon, both during and after a hurricane, is a fish kill.
 These events are often caused by the introduction of brackish (high salinity) water or an increase in turbidity (when large amounts of sediment are washed into a waterway).
 Many freshwater fish species near the coast can tolerate slight changes in water quality if they become acclimated to it, but rapid changes can lead to suffocation.